 After cleaning the surface, use 120-grit sandpaper to smoothen the texture without producing deep scratches.
 Use a palm sander if manual sandpaper is not enough.

-Floor buffer and 120-grit sanding screen can remove uneven paints on hardwood floors.
+Floor buffer and 120-grit sanding screen can remove uneven paints.
 Remove the small dust particles using a damp rag.

 Step #3: Pick an Applicator

 You can use a spray gun or brush to apply water-based polyurethane or oil-based polyurethane on a surface.
 A roller is not advisable since it can leave bubbles that can harden the shell.